Washington DC's Hardest Hit Program: HomeSaver

 - The property is your primary residence.

-You are not eligible for the HomeSaver program if one of the below conditions applies to you.
+You are not eligible for the HomeSaver program if one of the below applies to you.

 - You filed bankruptcy and the bankruptcy is active.
 (If you previously filed bankruptcy and it was dismissed or you received a discharge, then you are eligible to apply for the program.)

-To apply for HomeSaver assistance, go to www.homesaverdc.org and click on click on “Start Now” to begin the application process.
-Once you finish setting up your profile, you will need to complete the seven-step online application during which you must provide:
+To apply for HomeSaver assistance, go to www.homesaverdc.org and click on click “Start Now” to begin the application process.
+If you prefer to apply by telephone or in person, call 202-777-1690 for assistance.

 For More Information

-For information on federal government programs for struggling homeowners, visit our Government Foreclosure Prevention Programs topic area.
+For information on federal government programs for struggling homeowners, visit Nolo's Government Foreclosure Prevention Programs topic area.